jasonguyen7/Final-Project/README.md

 # Final-Project

-To Run this game, the you must install Pyserial and Pygame in Python.
+To Run this game, the you must install Pygame in Python and JRE Flip software for the Arduino Uno to be used as an HID controller.

-Pyserial Installation:
-Python - pip install pyserial
-Conda - conda install pyserial

 Pygame Installation:
 Python - pip install pygame
 Conda - conda install pygame

 Next, download all python code and arduino files.
 Make connections using an Arduino and Push Buttons.
+Use useful links list from Google Slide Presentation to use the JRE Software and make breadboard instructions.

 Run Game in main.py file.